uyuni-project/uyuni-docs/modules/administration/pages/troubleshooting/tshoot-suma-installation-public-cloud.md

 **Reason:**

-When SUSE Manager is setup using separate disks for cache, pgsql and spacewalk.
-The already present data within these partitions are covered under the new mount point.
+When {productname} is set up using separate disks for cache, pgsql and spacewalk, the already present data within these partitions are covered under the new mount point.

  <img src="../../assets/images/partitions.png">